How do I know if the IEP is working?

 You may be worried about how your child will fare in the next chapter after high school.
 Know that there are many others like you.
 Indeed, it can be quite stressful for both the kids and the parents.
 After all, no IEPs are in place in college and the workforce.

 IEPs are developed under the statute IDEA.
 It is only applicable until the child leaves high school.
 However, an IEP serves as preparation for your kid’s life after high school.

-The formal transition planning starts when your child turns 16 (14 in some states).
-A lot of schools begin before then.
+The formal IEP transition planning starts when your child turns 16 (14 in some states).
+Many schools begin before then.